A Christmas Carol (1938 film): Theatrical release

 Originally intended as a 1939 release, A Christmas Carol was rushed into production in October 1938 and was finished in a matter of weeks.
 It opened in December at New York City's Radio City Music Hall where it did moderately well.
 One of many adaptations of the work, it was frequently revived in theaters by MGM.

 Television broadcast

 The film was shown on local television stations in the United States throughout the 1960s and 1970s, and was a staple of Chicago's WGN television's Family Classics.
 It ran in syndication throughout the United States from the 1960s to the 1990s on various local networks until the advent of cable television.
 Since the late 1990s, it has been broadcast on Turner Classic Movies, airing several times during December.

+The film originally telecast in the 1960s included several additional scenes that have been cut out of the 69-minute version.
+Scrooge's fiancée, who eventually leaves him because of his miserly ways, was completely dropped from the shortened version, as were the two starving children "Want" and "Ignorance", who hid within the folds of the Ghost of Christmas Present's robe.
+Also gone were the thieves who ransack Scrooge's belongings after he "dies" in the Ghost of Christmas Yet to Come segment.
+The full version may no longer be in existence.

 Home media

 In 1988, MGM/UA Home Video and Turner Entertainment released A Christmas Carol on VHS celebrating its 50th anniversary, for the first time in a colorized version.
 In an interview with The Hollywood Reporter in 1988 promoting the film's release on home video, actress June Lockhart admitted that, despite being an MGM production, it was "a 'B' picture".
 The colorized version was released once again on VHS by Warner Home Video in 2000.
 In November 2005, the black and white version was released on DVD in a "Classic Holiday Collection" box set including Boys Town and Christmas in Connecticut, two other MGM titles with a holiday/family theme; it was also released as an individual title.
 Since its first DVD release, it has seen multiple releases in various Christmas movie collection box sets.
 A Blu-ray version was released in November 2014.